Please wait. Due to its content this page might take a while to load...

 - File Size

-Bmp image sequences preserve the best image quality possible thus no information is compressed or discarded.
+Bmp and some tif image sequences preserve the best image quality possible thus no information is compressed or discarded.
 That increases the entire system requirements regarding file transfer and memory.
 The critical question for a smooth playback is definitely the number of pixels per frame and the number of file accesses per second.

 It is recommended to use image sequences in Pandoras Box with SSD drives as normal hard drives are slower regarding the number of file accesses per second.
 If you do not necessarily need to change individual frames during playback it is a very good and recommended workflow to render an uncompressed avi at the very end of the content production; you may use the Image Converter for example.
 The avi format combines all advantages but as it is only one file, the system will be able to load it faster and the playback requires less performance.

 Just like any other file an image sequence must be first added from the Asset tab into the Project tab.
 It is recommended to save all images belonging to one sequence within one folder as well as to remove all other images (and other files, e.g. .dsstore, indexing files added automatically from MAC operating systems) not belonging to the sequence from this folder!
 In order to add the image sequence you cannot simply drag the folder, as this would generate a folder with multiple files.
 Right-click on the folder within the Assets tab and choose "Import As Image Sequence".
 A dialog opens and asks for the frame rate; depending on how the content was created enter for example 25fps or 30fps.
 As seen below, at this time a new resource with the sequence icon was added to the Project tab.

 A second way to add a sequence to the project would be to right-click in your Project tab, choose "Add Image Sequence" and attach a sequence using the Inspector.